 Tell ghost stories

 It might seem strange to tell spooky stories this time of year but exchanging a good ghost tale is an old tradition dating back to well before the 19th century when Charles Dickens wrote his famous yarn about ghosts and Christmas.
-As the nights grow longer it makes sense to cosy up inside at night and tell stories that send a little thrill.
-To make it friendly for the under fours watch The Muppet Christmas Carol or pick up one of the many children’s versions of Dickens’ book to read together.
+As the nights grow longer it makes sense to cosy up inside and tell stories that give a little thrill.
+To make it friendly for the under fours watch The Muppet Christmas Carol (you might want to skip the bit with Ghost of Christmas Future though, he still gives us the creeps) or pick up one of the many children’s versions of Dickens’ book to read together.

 Write a letter to your children about their year